brunogsa/tabu/README.md

 Tabu
 ====

-In order to install the dependecies:
+In order to install the dependencies:

 ```
     $ pip install -r requirements.txt